 With an eclectic food scene that has blossomed across the city, choose the neighbourhood that most stole your heart and nestle in for a final bite in this beautiful city.

-For budget travellers, Porto has an excellent selection of affordable, centrally-located hostels from as low as €10 per night.
-Search for Porto hostels now.
+For budget travellers, Porto has an excellent selection of affordable, centrally-located hostels from as low as €10 per night, as well as a number of charming guesthouses right in the heart of town.
+Check rates and availability here.

-Want a more local experience?
-Airbnb is also a great option for the city.
-If you’re new to the platform, sign up here to receive $30 off when you make your first booking.
+New to the platform?
+Sign up here to receive up to $30 off when you make your first booking.